reinarpg/reinarpg-protocol/docs/chat.md

 the public key, to ensure it came from Mojang.
 This is achieved by the client sending along a signature from Mojang's servers in the login step which is the output of concatenating and signing the public key, player UUID and timestamp with a special Mojang private key specifically for signature validation.
-The public key used to verify this signature is public and is stored statically inside  node-minecraft-protocol (src/server/constants.js).
+The public key used to verify this signature is public and is stored statically inside  node-reinarpg-protocol (src/server/constants.js).

 Back to the client, when other players join the server they also get a copy of the players' public key for chat verification.
 The clients can then verify that a message came from a client as well as do secondary checks like verifying timestamps.